Brown Lip Contour 101: Your Step-by-Step Guide

 Ready to create a perfectly defined, fuller-looking pout?
 Mastering the brown lip contour is all about technique, and it’s easier than you think.
 With just a few simple steps, you can define your lip shape and add beautiful dimension that looks both polished and natural.
 Think of it as creating the perfect canvas and then adding depth and color exactly where you want it.
 Follow this guide to get a flawless application every time.

-Step 1: Prep Your Lips
+Step 1: Start with Smooth, Hydrated Lips

 Beautiful makeup starts with a smooth base.
 Before you even reach for your liner, make sure your lips are soft and hydrated.
 Gently exfoliate away any dry skin using a soft washcloth or a gentle lip scrub.
 This simple action prevents your lip products from settling into fine lines and looking patchy.
 Afterward, apply a thin layer of a nourishing lip balm to moisturize.
 Let it sink in for a few minutes, then blot away any excess.
 This ensures your liner will glide on smoothly and your lip color will wear evenly throughout the day.